michinobuimai/F.S.R.-Maze-Generator/README.md

 EDIT

+IT IS NOT A TRUE MAZE its usage is heavily centered towards procedurally generating dungeons

 This uses the U shape also used in the Hiblerts filling shape to create a maze.

 It is meant to be specifically used on squares.